Interpreting the Second-Order Effects of Neurons in CLIP: Applications

 Finally, we use our understanding of neurons for zero-shot segmentation.
 Each neuron corresponds to an attribution map, by looking at its activations $p_i^{l,n}(I)$ on each image patch.
 Ensembling all the neurons that contribute towards a concept results in an aggregated attribution map that can be binarized to generate reliable segmentations.

-Specifically, to generate a segmentation map for an image $I$, we find a set of neurons with the largest absolute value of the dot product with the encoded class name we aim to segment: $|\langle r_n^l, M_\text{text}(c_i)\rangle|$.
+Specifically, to generate a segmentation map for an image $I$, we find a set of neurons with the largest absolute value of the dot product with the encoded class name $c_i$ we aim to segment: $|\langle r_n^l, M_\text{text}(c_i)\rangle|$.
 We then average their spatial activation maps $p_i^{l,n}(I)$, standardize the average activations into $[0, 1]$, and binarize the values into foreground/background segments by applying a threshold of 0.5.

-\textbf{Segmentation results.} We provide results on IN-Segmentation~\cite{imagenetseg}, which includes foreground/background segmentation maps of IN objects.
-We use activation maps from the top 200 neurons of layers 8-10.
-Tab.~\ref{tab:segmentation} presents a quantitative comparison to previous explainability methods.
+\textbf{Segmentation results.} We provide results on ImageNet-Segmentation~\citep{imagenetseg}, which includes foreground/background segmentation maps of ImageNet objects.
+We use activation maps from the top 200 neurons of layers 8-10. \Cref{tab:segmentation} presents a quantitative comparison to previous explainability methods.
 Our method outperforms other zero-shot segmentation methods across all standard evaluation metrics.
-We provide qualitative results before thresholding in Fig. \ref{fig:segmentation}.
-While the first-order effects highlight individual discriminative object parts, our heatmaps capture more parts of the full object.
+We provide qualitative results before thresholding in \Cref{fig:segmentation}.
+While the first-order effects (``TextSpan'') highlight individual discriminative object parts, our heatmaps capture more parts of the full object.